Aask42/IoB_DC28/README.md

 ## How to flash new firmware

-1. Install VS Code
-2. Install PlatformIO Extension
-3. Install Python 3.7+
-3. Clone this repository and open in VS Code
-4. Plug Boi in to USB and identify the correct COM port if necessary (if only one COM device, should auto-select)
-5. Test build code with PlatformIO (CTRL+SHIFT+B)
-6. Open PIO tab and expand the appropriate version of the code for your device (V1 or V2)
-7. Upload code with PlatformIO (Click "Upload")
+### Windows Instructions:
+1. Download defcell_quantum_0.2.0.zip from batteryinter.net
+2. Unzip File
+3. Run "flash.bat"
+4. Party

 Video of flashing steps: WORK IN PROGRESS

 __Note:__ There are preferences stored in flash which persist even when flashing updated code.
-To reset ALL data on the device you must perform a full flash reset from PlatformIO, then flash the desired version of the firmware to the now empty device.
+To reset ALL data on the device you must perform a full flash reset esptool.exe, then flash the desired version of the firmware to the now empty device.

 ## Donations